Ajatt-Tools/Japanese/README.md

 ## Configuration

+To configure the add-on select "AJT" > "Pitch Accent Options...".

-To configure the add-on, open the Anki Add-on Menu via `Tools > Add-ons` and select `AJT Pitch Accent`.
+To edit the config file, open the Anki Add-on Menu via "Tools" > "Add-ons" and select "AJT Pitch Accent".
-Then click the `Config` button on the right-side of the screen.
+Then click the "Config" button on the right-side of the screen.

 ## Usage